 Understanding the role of the O2 sensor is essential for appreciating its impact on your vehicle’s performance.
 The ECU uses the O2 sensor’s readings to adjust the air-fuel mixture continuously.
 The ECU will add more fuel if the sensor detects too much oxygen (a lean mixture).
 Conversely, the ECU will reduce the fuel supply if there is too little oxygen (a rich mixture).
 This precise adjustment helps your engine run smoothly, reduces harmful emissions, and even prevents damage to the catalytic converter and other engine components.

-When the O2 fails, the consequences can range from increased fuel consumption and higher emissions to noticeable performance issues.
+When the O2 fails, the consequences can range from increased fuel consumption and higher emissions to noticeable performance issues but here’s a more complete list of the symptoms your O2 is going bad.

 1 Check Engine Light